 But at some point I realized: "I had a job and a lot of money, but it didn't feel filled."
 Then he started to deal with climate change and environmental protection.

 And soon realized: "I was part of the problem by using up resources unnecessarily and amassing things."
 And he admitted to himself that he'd rather have his own Company wanted to start up and return to his homeland.

 In close cooperation with his tribe, he developed the concept for his ecological tourism.
 The goal was that the tribe not only maintains its forest area, but also runs a afforestation project.

 The company should also provide environmental protection jobs and income for young people.
 “The communities are very poor,” says Joe: “So there was hardly any headwind when I implemented my plans”

 His company, Te Ureweratreks, now offers various hiking tours through the National Park where visitors can learn the local fauna and flora as well as the history and culture of the Tuhoe, a bushcamp and a tree planting project.

 "We offer tours from 45 minutes to four or five days," explains Joe.
 “People sleep on the way in tents or huts that we have built.
 We take care of the food.
 Some tours are also done with horses. ”

 An entrepreneur who does not want to become too big

 Joe currently has about 500 guests a year.
-The bushcemp can accommodate up to 20 score equals.
-"If 1000 guests came in the year, the company would run really well and also throw away enough money for the tribe and social-ecological projects."
+The Buschcemp can accommodate up to 20 guests at the same time.
+“If 1000 guests came in a year, the company would go really well and also raise enough money for the tribe and social-ecological projects.”

 More about the social entrepreneurial approach can be found in the second part of my article.